 School District Income Tax Definition

-Income tax, distinct from municipal, state and federal taxes, meant specifically for school districts is known as school district income tax.
+Income tax, distinct from municipal, state, and federal taxes, meant specifically for school districts is known as school district income tax.
 In states like Ohio, approval of voters in a school district is taken before imposing such tax.

-The collection methods used for school district income tax are same as those used for the state taxes – annual returns, individual quarterly estimated payments and employer withholding.
-The tax is applicable only in certain areas, for instance, Ohio.
+The collection methods used for school district income tax are the same as those used for the state taxes: annual returns, individual quarterly estimated payments, and employer withholding.
+The tax is applicable only in certain areas.